 For businesses that offer physical products, demonstrations are vital to digital sales.
 When shoppers can’t try on a clothing item or test out a gadget in store, a video is the next best thing.
 Plus-size fashion retailer Eloquii deeply understands this.
 The brand partners with micro and macro influencers who create try-on hauls that show off entire clothing ranges on diverse body types.
 The result is a highly effective series of videos that put the spotlight on several looks in seconds—and drive customers to shop at the link in bio.

-With the film and television industry on pause, social media has become the first stop for virtual entertainment.
-Brands have been creating and sharing content on IGTV or Instagram Live to help keep followers’ spirits up and give them something to do—and influencers are playing a huge role in their success.
-Fitness authority Bandier partners with influential fitness leaders to run workouts on IG Live, then publishes them to IGTV for those who miss the stream.
-It’s a way to bring their community together through shared interest and demonstrate the durability of their gear—not to mention draw new eyes to their page from the influencers’ follower pools (and vice-versa).
+Social media has become the first stop for virtual entertainment.
+Brands create and share content on Reels or Instagram Live to help keep followers engaged — and influencers are playing a huge role in their success.
+Fitness authority Bandier partners with influential fitness leaders to run workouts on IG Live, then publishes them to Reels for those who miss the stream.
+It’s a way to bring their community together through shared interest and demonstrate the durability of their gear — not to mention draw new eyes to their page from the influencers’ follower pools (and vice-versa).
 A win-win for all.

 Missguided takes to Instagram Stories with tons of live and pre-recorded content from yoga sessions to concerts.
 They also expertly leverage static user-generated content (UGC) from influencers in-feed using the hashtag #babesofmissguided.
 It’s a simple, easy opportunity to find potential partners you might have missed from seeking them out directly.